sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

     You do not want this value to be too high, please use it with caution!

-    Too low, and you will end up embedding the estimated texturing into the normals.

-    To high, and you will end up embossing the estimated texturing into the normals.

 * Textured Normals Intensity

     Value used to increase or decrease the intensity of added textured normals.